curl/everything-curl/libcurl-http/alt-svc.md

-Alternative Services, aka alt-svc, is an HTTP header that lets a server tell the client that there is one or more *alternatives* for that server at "another place" with the use of the `Alt-Svc:` response header.
+Alternative Services, aka alt-svc, is an HTTP header that lets a server tell the client that there is one or more *alternatives* for that server at another place with the use of the `Alt-Svc:` response header.

 The *alternatives* the server suggests can include a server running on another port on the same host, on another completely different hostname and it can